altered-state-machine/genome-mining-contracts/audit/glossary.md

 - [ ] AUDITED
 - [ ] PASSED & PUBLIC

-## Logic of Gen II brains minting event
+## The logic of Gen II brains minting event

 The Gen II brains minting event is going to have 3 mining periods and 3 minting windows.
 Each window has predefined 30.000 brains to be minted.

-After Mining 1 is over, the Mining period 2 AND Minting Window 1 start.
+After Mining 1 is over, Mining period 2 AND Minting Window 1 start.

-Energy minted during Mining period becomes available during Minting window.
+Energy minted during the Mining period becomes available during the Minting window.

 ![Logic of minting event](assets/minting_event.png)